-What is the optimal stride length?
+What is the best elliptical stride length?

 Generally speaking, 20 inches is the most common stride length found in popular elliptical trainers for commercial and personal use.
-This stride length of 20 inches is comfortably designed to suit those with a height of 5’ 3 – 6’.
+This elliptical machine stride length of 20 inches is comfortably designed to suit those with a height of 5’ 3 – 6’.

 Elliptical Stride Length for 5’9